-One of my clients recently asked me to help them get ZoomInfo to remove their company page because not only were they getting lots of spam email, there were many contacts on their ZoomInfo company page that were not nor never had been employees.
-Each time they submitted support requests to get Zoom Info to remove their company page, they got back the same gibberish response about how ZoomInfo is not responsible for the content on their website, and how ZoomInfo cannot remove web pages from its own website.
-Really?
+A marketing client recently asked for my help in getting ZoomInfo to remove their company page.
+Not only were they getting lots of spam email, but there were also many incorrect contacts on their ZoomInfo company page who were neither current nor past employees.
+Each time my client submitted support requests to get Zoom Info to remove their company page, they got back the same gibberish response over and over again about how ZoomInfo is not responsible for the content on their website, and how ZoomInfo cannot remove web pages from its own website.
+Really, ZoomInfo?
 You’ve got to be kidding!

-How Does ZoomInfo Work, and How Do They Get Your Contact Information?
+How Does ZoomInfo Work, and How Did Zoom Info Get Your Contact Information in the First Place?

-So when a ZoomInfo user wants to find email addresses, and they partake in the ZoomInfo Community Edition program, it scrapes contacts from the user’s Outlook contact list or Google Apps for Business (now known G Suite apps).
+When a ZoomInfo user wants to find email addresses and they partake in the ZoomInfo Community Edition program, Zoom Info scrapes contacts from the user’s Outlook contact list or their Google Apps for Business (now known G Suite apps).
 “When you take part in the ZoomInfo Community Edition program, you agree to share all of the business contacts in your email database, including names and email addresses found in email headers and job titles, company names, phone numbers, and locations found in the email signatures in your mail client.
 Anyone who uses a supported version of Microsoft Outlook or Google Apps for Business to send and receive business-related emails is eligible to take part in the ZoomInfo Community Edition program.”
 (A quote from the ZoomInfo website, late 2018.)

 Is Zoom Info Legal?

-How Get ZoomInfo to Remove Your Company Page
+How To Get ZoomInfo to Remove Your Company Page

 To Get Your Company Page Removed on ZoomInfo (or Updated), try sending emails to these people: